The Toll of Infant Loss on L&D RNs

 The impact of infant loss on labor and delivery nurses and other clinicians often leads to compassion fatigue, Hutti found.

-Hutti’s research found affected nurses often turn to alcohol to help them cope.
-She expects it may even be more common during the COVID-19 pandemic, because people cannot go out and decompress with colleagues after work.
+Hutti’s research found that affected nurses often turn to alcohol to help them cope.
+She expects it may even be more common during the COVID-19 pandemic because people cannot go out and decompress with colleagues after work.

 “We deal with stuff all of the time that is difficult, and our usual way of coping has changed dramatically,” she said.
 “We do not have a lot of things to substitute.”